-These are unprecedented times, where a worldwide pandemic disrupts all aspects of daily clinical practice.
-However, providing care for people with diabetic foot disease remains crucial: as clinicians caring for these patients, we can play our (little) role in the Corona-crisis, by doing everything we can to keep people with diabetic foot disease outside the hospital.
-Every bed or every emergency room not taken up by a person with diabetic foot disease, gives room for patients suffering from Covid-19.
+These are unprecedented times, where a global pandemic disrupts all aspects of local clinical practice.
+Yet, providing care for people with diabetic foot disease remains crucial: as clinicians caring for these patients, we can play our role in the Corona-crisis, by doing everything we can to keep our patients with diabetic foot disease free from hospital.
+Every hospital bed not needed by a person with diabetic foot disease (DFD), gives room for a patient suffering from Covid-19.

-1 – Most patients with DFD do NOT need to be hospitalized.
+Just to remind clinicians that most patients with DFD do NOT need to be hospitalized.
 Hospitalization should generally be reserved for those with severe infection (i.e., systemic manifestations, suggesting possible sepsis) who require urgent diagnostic tests and surgical assessment, as well as antibiotic and supportive treatment.
-Implementing non-hospital care requires either a multi-disciplinary clinic or a well-established network of individual providers with agreed-upon referral arrangements, and they can work together digitally tor educe the number of clinicians needed per patient.
+Specifically, hospitalization is generally NOT required for: 1) initial assessment of any DFD, including most cases of infection and ischemia; 2) initial diagnostic testing (plain x-rays, blood tests, cultures); 3) antibiotic therapy for mild or moderate infections (oral administration of highly bioavailable agents is generally sufficient, including for bone infection).
+But, implementing non-hospital care requires either a multi-disciplinary foot clinic or a well-established network of individual clinicians working together with agreed-upon referral arrangements (via physical or telemedicine means).

-Answer: many clinicians around the world are now shifting to telehealth.
-The most frequently used method by our experts are photos in combination with instant messaging, as these are accessible for many patients or their carers.
-Be aware that diagnosing based on a photo is not very reliable, and even triaging for treatment urgency differs between clinicians (see the evidence here).
-If possible, try to obtain additional information, such as with temperature monitoring, or assess a photo with multiple clinicians.
+Many DFD clinicians around the world are now shifting to telehealth.
+The most frequently used method by our clinicians are photos in combination with instant messaging, as these are accessible for many patients or their carers.
+But, be aware that diagnosing based on a photo is not very reliable, and even triaging for treatment urgency differs between clinicians (see the evidence here).
+If possible, try to obtain additional information, such as with temperature monitoring, asking questions of patients via a videocall, or even assess the photo with multiple clinicians.

 Telehealth can not only be used for ulcer assessment, but also to provide self-care advice to your patients and their carers/nurses, to check their offloading and their dressings, and to discuss other questions.
 The reimbursement for telehealth differs per country.
 For the USA, this excellent article by Rogers and colleagues provides helpful guidance.